gnhq-info/gnhq-parser/gnhq.info/readme.txt

 php/log/error.log
 it should be accesible for writing

 5. If using csv for saving data (for parser tasks) - make directory php/ParserIKData/Output writable

+6. Cache is based on Zend_Cache component.
+You should change const PATH_TO_ZEND in php/Lib/ZendConfig.php to point to the real path of Zend library source on your server.